Estimated reading time: 12 minutes

 (2) the conviction is deemed to be for a misdemeanor if the imposition of the prison sentence is stayed, the defendant is placed on probation, and the defendant is thereafter discharged without a prison sentence.

-However, the above does not change the more specific statute:
+However, the above does not change this more specific statute:

 “CERTAIN PERSONS NOT TO POSSESS FIREARMS.”